Rawr-T-ReXx/gameminer-faq/README_en.md

 ## I already own the game, can I still win it?

-Sure, be our guest.
+Yes, you can, but leave games you don't need to people who don't!
+Remember, girls like generous dudes!

 ## Can i exit from giveaway?
 Giveaway which i entered - deleted.
 Will i get back coal/gold?

 You can’t exit.
-No refund for coal.
-Yes you will get bacg your gold.
+There's no refund for coal, but you will get back your gold.

 ## Can I give away the game if I just won it?

 Can I give away the game if I just won it?
-But if you give away won keys - it’s on your own risk, as if the kay is invalid **You** will take all responsibility.
+But if you give away won keys - it’s on your own risk, as if the key is invalid **You** will take all responsibility.

 ## I won key but it’s invalid, what to do?